itkrivoshei/OdinMonoWebApps/src/components/WeatherApp/README.md

 - Designing the page based on the weather data, such as changing background color or adding relevant images or GIFs.
 - Using promises or async/await in the code.
 - Ensuring API keys and secrets are managed securely.

-This project not only showcases the ability to integrate APIs and manage application state but also highlights the importance of security considerations in web development.